Contextual Thompson Sampling via Generation of Missing Data: Generative Thompson Sampling: General algorithm and regret bounds

-In this work, we view missing data as the source of the decision-maker's uncertainty.
+\bo{Posterior sampling via imputing missing data.} In this work, we view missing data as the source of the decision-maker's uncertainty.
 This contrasts the classical approach of considering unknown model parameters as the source of uncertainty.
 As we will explore in the following sections, the missing data viewpoint is very amenable to modern deep learning methods, which can be used to train models that are able to impute missing data probabilistically in a calibrated fashion.
+First, consider an idealized setting in which we have the true meta task distribution $p^*$.
+Using $p^*$ we can form exact posteriors sample for task outcomes $\tau = \{ Z_{\tau}, X_{1:T}, \{Y_{1:T}^{(a)}\} \}$ given the history $\HH_t$: Above, we probabilistically generate values in $\tau$ that have not yet been observed in the history $\HH_t$; This consists of future contexts, future outcomes, and outcomes from previous timesteps for actions that were not selected.
+We discuss how to practically implement such sampling in Section \ref{sec:ourAlg}.
+Note, even when $p^*$ is known, $\hat{\tau}_t$ is simply a calibrated posterior sample and is not equivalent to the true $\tau$.